 Method 6: Reset all your settings

-Step 1: Navigate to settings > General > Reset > Reset all setting
+- Navigate to Settings > General > Reset > Reset all settings

 Allow your iPad to reset and restore the default values.
-When resetting is done your iPad will restart and you can now enable the features you want.
+Once done, your iPad will restart and you can now set up the features you want.

-Step 1: Connect your iPad to a power source and connect to the internet through WI-FI
+- Plug your iPad to a power source and connect it to a stable WI-FI connection.

-Step 2: Navigate to setting > General > Software Update
+- Navigate to Setting > General > Software Update